andresriosaragon/notificationEngineFe/my-app/README.md

 - Creating custom components based on existing libraries

-- Using typescript with React
+- Using typescript with React and mixing typescript with vanilla js

 - Using hooks